natecostello/van_two_point_oh/electrical/battery/Battery_box_design_final.md

 The design consists of two 3/16 steel side plates that sandwich the cells and are fastened together with 1/4-20 high strength steel all-thread and nyloc nuts.
 The side plates include tabs that capture a plywood-aluminum base plate and plywood end plates to fully secure and constrain the cells.
 The baseplate includes channels for installation of heating provisions and a 1/8 inch aluminum thermal diffuser in direct contact with the cells.
 The plywood endplates will allow for attachment of battery management system components.

+Note: Upon soliciting for fabrication, I found it was cheaper (and easier) to go with [sendcutsend.com](sendcutsend.com) using a bent tab design.
+The new design is [here](sideplates_bends_r1.dxf).
+To accomplish this, the design was reworked with the tabs the same thickness as the material and minor geometry changes to accommodate the bend allowances.
+The critical dimensions (interior tab-to-tab distance, top plate edge-to-interior tab distance, hole spacing relative to center and top edge), remain essentially unchanged.

 **For all design concepts evaluated and associated calculations, see the battery box concept design page.**

 ## Cell Electrical Insulation